Aitbytes/Landing-page/README.md

 Skills used:
 - Structuring with html
 - Styling text, images etc. with css
-- Using the flexbox tool in css to layout and place the different elements.
+- Using the flexbox tool in css to layout and place different elements.